 |photo is credited to Neil Edwards II|

-This is a cross section of a maize root showing the
+This is a cross section of a maize root

 "Dinneny and his team developed methods for growing roots in environments in whiche the distributions of water and air around the root were highly controlled.
 By analyzing the position where new branches formed, the researchers found that plants tend to place these root branches in close proximity to where water exists, while tiny root hairs appear in areas exposed to air."